Cohorts are PostHog's way of letting you easily create a list of users who have something in common.

 - "Is the number of Daily Active Users going up or down over time?"

-Go to 'Users' in the left hand navigation.
+Step 1: Go to 'People' in the left hand navigation:

 You can group users who have performed certain actions.
 You need to already have configured actions for that to work.

 You can also group users who have a certain property in common.
-Commonly, this used to combine users at a certain team, or from a certain marketing campaign via their UTM tags, or whatever other static property you need:
+Commonly, this used to combine users at a certain team, from a certain marketing campaign (via their UTM tags), or whatever other static property you need:

 You may only want users who have performed a certain action within a certain timeframe.

 On setting the cohort to 'user has action', you will be presented with the following:

 Currenly, our time filtering for cohorts has 3 options, but we are working to expand this functionality.

 Go to 'People' > 'Cohorts' in the left-hand navigation (as shown in the beginning of this page) and select the cohort you want to view by clicking it, and you'll be presented with a list

 From the initial setup, PostHog is tracking various events from all users.
 However, you may want to differentiate between traffic from your team and traffic from your users.